No Reservations (Apache Indian album): Release and promotion

 Although it was speculated that Island would re-establish Bob Marley's Tuff Gong label, with Kapur as its first signing, No Reservations instead saw release on Mango Records, an Island subsidiary that was known for its worldbeat releases.
 However, the album proved to be one of several releases, alongside Chaka Demus & Pliers' Tease Me (1993) and singles by Angelique Kidjo, that saw the label build a reputation "as an essential source for left-of-centre dance music," according to Larry Flick.
 The album was released in January 1993, and reached number 36 on the UK Albums Chart, staying on the chart for two weeks and becoming Kapur's only charting album.
 "Chok There" was re-released as the record's second official single, having already become a UK club hit.
 It reached number 30 in the UK in March, and was Kapur's biggest hit in Jamaica, where his music was popular on sound systems.
 Apache Indian's success coincided with the rise of ragga in the British mainstream, and he is credited alongside artists like Shinehead, Shaggy, Snow, Shabba Ranks, Bitty McLean, Inner Circle and Chaka Demus & Pliers for launching this development.

 Apache Indian was particularly successful in India, and he capitalised on the release of No Reservations there, where it was issued by PolyGram India, with a major tour that ensured heavy media exposure and airplay, in the process became the label's first British-Asian success.
 He first played in the country in June 1993, at the Andheri Sports Complex in Bombay to a crowd of 17,000.
 Kapur reflected that upon his first visit to the country, he was "treated like a superstar", adding: "I was asked to meet the Prime Minister, which I did.
 I met Sonia Gandhi, Rajiv Gandhi's widow... nobody meets her.
 By the time I left India, they were calling me the 'Gandhi of Pop'."
-Within three months, the album had been certified double platinum in India, and by November, it had had sold over 200,000 there.
+Within three months, the album had been certified double platinum in India, and by November, it had sold over 200,000 there.
 Apache Indian's celebrity was huge by this point; MTV Asia played his videos in rotation, his face adorned at least 23 billboards in Bombay, while his cultural reach spread to advertisements for butter with a slogan riffing on Kapur's stage name.
 As of November 1998, the album had sold over 500,000 copies in India, and it is certified triple platinum.